emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 then continues with a full handshake.
 After the full TLS handshake has completed, both EAP server and peer MUST proceed with Phase 2.

-All TEAP implementations SHOULD support resumption.
+All TEAP implementations MUST support resumption.
 Using resumption can significanly improve the scalability and stability of authentication systems.

-In contrast, TEAP implementations SHOULD NOT perform resumption for inner methods.
-If the user or machine needs to be authenticated, it should use a full authentication method.
-If the user or machine needs to do resumption, it can perform a full authentication once, and then rely on the outer TLS session for resumption.
+For example, some environments such as universities may have users re-authenticating multiple times a day, if not hourly.
+Failure to implement resumption would increase the load on the user database by orders of magnitude, leading to unnecessary cost.

 The following sections describe how a TEAP session can be resumed based on server-side or client-side state.